lenhanpham/water-contact-angle/README.md

 ## MoSu-CHARMM force field has been published

-All paramters in the Chem.
+All parameters in the Chem.
 Commun.
 Paper above should be used in MoSu-CHARMM for simulations of biological molecules adsorbed on the MoS<sub>2</sub> surface.
 All information about MoSu-CHARMM can be found in the following paper:

 **Pham, L. N.; Walsh, T.** *Predicting Biomolecule Adsorption on MoS<sub>2</sub> Nanosheets with High Structural Fidelity.* **Chem.
 Sci.** ***2022***